Maple syrup: Processing

 The higher the sugar content of the sap, the smaller the volume of sap is needed to obtain the same amount of syrup.
-To yield 1 unit of syrup, sap at 1.5 percent sugar content will require 57 units, while sap at 3.5 percent sugar content only needs 25 units of sap.
+To yield 1 unit of syrup, sap at 1.5 per cent sugar content will require 57 units, while sap at 3.5 per cent sugar content only needs 25 units of sap.
 The sap's sugar content is highly variable and will fluctuate even within the same tree.

 The filtered syrup is graded and packaged while still hot, usually at a temperature of 82 °C or greater.
 The containers are turned over after being sealed to sterilize the cap with the hot syrup.
 Packages can be made of metal, glass, or coated plastic, depending on volume and target market.
 The syrup can also be heated longer and further processed to create a variety of other maple products, including maple sugar, maple butter or cream, and maple candy or taffy.

 Off-flavours

-Off-flavours can sometimes develop during the production of maple syrup, resulting from contaminants in the boiling apparatus (such as disinfectants), microorganisms, fermentation products, metallic can flavours, and "buddy sap", an off-flavour occurring late in the syrup season when tree budding has begun.
-In some circumstances, it is possible to remove off-flavours through processing.
+Off-flavours can occasionally develop during the production of maple syrup, caused by contaminants in the boiling apparatus (such as disinfectants), microorganisms, fermentation byproducts, metallic can leaching, or "buddy sap"—an off-flavour that occurs late in the syrup season when tree budding has begun.
+In some circumstances it is possible to remove off-flavours through processing.